earthastronaut/Python2to3/README.md

 # Python 2 vs 3

 Presentation and other materials related to the Python 2 to 3 transition.
-The materials were originally created by [Dylan Gregersen](astrodsg.github.io)for the [the Salt Lake City Python Meetup Group](http://www.meetup.com/Salt-Lake-City-Python-Web-Developers/).
+The materials were originally created by [Dylan Gregersen](astrodsg.github.io) for the [the Salt Lake City Python Meetup Group](http://www.meetup.com/Salt-Lake-City-Python-Web-Developers/).

 ## Materials Here